 Question: "What is the biblical perspective on domestic violence?"

-Domestic violence is narrowly defined as an act or threatened act of violence upon someone with whom the perpetrator is or has previously been in intimate relationship.
+Answer: Domestic violence is narrowly defined as an act or threatened act of violence upon someone with whom the perpetrator is or has previously been in intimate relationship.
 The term domestic violence often brings to mind the concept of the “battered wife” or perhaps a married couple’s verbal argument escalating into physical assault.
 Domestic violence is also commonly linked to child abuse.
 Even if the children are not physically injured, watching or hearing a parent being abused can have severe psychological implications.

 Domestic violence is about power and control.
 Though the term violence has physical connotations, domestic violence or abuse can occur in non-physical ways.
 For instance, abusers may manipulate their victims through emotional or economic means.
 Verbal abuse and sexual abuse are other forms.
 A person of any age, gender, socio-economic class, education level, or religion can be impacted by domestic violence.

 Domestic abuse can be viewed in terms of a “cycle of violence.”
 Tension builds; the victim attempts to keep the abuser mollified; but, eventually, an incident occurs.
 The abuser apologizes and attempts to make it up to the victim, perhaps by promising it will never occur again or by lavishing the victim with gifts.
 Then comes a period of calm before the tension begins to build again.
 The stages of this cycle may take only minutes or may develop over years.
 Without intervention, the periods of “making up” and “calm” often disappear.